 On the other hand, the identity problem of the Korean-Chinese diaspora is becoming an important issue from a sociological point of view.
-According to an observation by an anonymous minister "It is important to plant the identity and historical consciousness of the Korean-Chinese people like Korean-Russian, which is crucial to the holistic mission and the mobilization of the mission.
+According to an observation by an anonymous minister, "It is important to plant the identity and historical consciousness of the Korean-Chinese people like Korean-Russian, which is crucial to the holistic mission and the mobilization of the mission.
 The concept of roots and historicity is too weak, so that the individual's direction of life is weakened, so they are lack of the knowledge in Korean history and world history, and surprisingly ignorant in Chinese history.
 They do not put any value on Christian worldview of God's intervention in history, as well as the value of money and success, but become extremely temporal, instant, low-level view of life.
 In addition to the harmful effects of communism, Chinese manoeuvrings of the nation's absorption of the people has made a brilliant contribution to the racialization of ethnic minorities in China, including the Korean people.
 I think it is a crucial consideration in evangelization and missions education."

 A global mission network for the missionary mobilization of Korean Diaspora is in need for linking Korean-Russian, Korean-Chinese in Central Asia including North Korean refugees.
 Currently, there are more than 7 million Korean diasporas scattered in 170 countries around the world, and about 5,000 Korean churches are seen as the bridgeheads of missions.
-Until now, large and small Korean churches, mission councils and diaspora nets organized mainly in North America, South America, Europe, Asia, South Africa and Australia, efforts being made for regional unity and cooperation.
+Until now, large and small Korean churches, mission councils and diaspora nets have now been now organized mainly in North America, South America, Europe, Asia, South Africa and Australia, with efforts being made for regional unity and cooperation.
 In particular, the two organizations that I have been working closely with are the Korean Diaspora Missions Network (KODIMNET) and the Korean Diaspora Forum (KDF).
 In addition, the Korean Diaspora Network(KDN), proposed and formed recently by the Korean Diaspora Forum is advocating the Diaspora cause world widely.
 Koreans in Central Asia and China should also be encouraged to engage in the mission movement as a part of Korean Diaspora work force.

 Conclusion

-Now the world has become "from everywhere to everyonethe recognition my place is a mission field at the doorstep is stronger than ever. one can deny that movement tsunami. his phenomenon is calling for a strong "change" in the existing Christian mission. he Diaspora mission must seek new breakthroughs as God's ultimate "Divine Conspiracy" for the salvation of all nations.
+Now the world has become "from everywhere to everyone”, the recognition is that my place is a mission field at the doorstep is stronger than ever.
+In this age, no one can deny that the historical movement of humans is like an infinite tsunami.
+This phenomenon is calling for a strong "change" in the existing Christian mission.
+The Diaspora mission must seek new breakthroughs as God's ultimate "Divine Conspiracy" for the salvation of all nations.

 This new breakthrough will not be possible in the way of transplanting a better program following the practices that have been done so far, and in essence we have to worry about what mission is.
 As mentioned above, the intrinsic thing is to recognize God’s sovereignty that deliberately dispersed man (Acts 17: 26-27), reflection on the meaning of Christ's incarnation, awareness of Christian’s identity as paroikoi (immigrant- 1 Peter 1: 1) and finally, restoration to the essence of church as mission.
 In order to restore to this essence, we must live a life of practicing true biblical evangelical ecumenism following the guidance of the Holy Spirit.